Burghley House, Stamford

 Lacelot 'capability' brown house approach The approach planned for horse and cart with the most exceptional view of the house.

-Lions bridge beautiful bridge in the heart of the estate.
+Lions bridge beautiful bridge crossing the lake in the heart of the estate.

 Check your inbox, spam folders, work emails or anywhere else your confirmation email might be hiding!
-Email us at if you do not receive your email confirmation.You will not receive anything in the post.
-Race numbers will be collected at registration.
+Email us at if you do not receive your email confirmation.You will receive your race number in the post at least a week before the event.
+Race numbers will have your timing chip attached.

 Runners must be 16 yrs old on the day of the run in order to take part.